-Popping into Historic Stranahan House is one of the essential things to do in Fort Lauderdale.
-The combination of art and history makes for a fascinating visit.
+The Historic Stranahan House Museum is an essential stop on your trip to Fort Lauderdale.
+The combination of art and history makes for a fascinating visit!

 Stranahan House started out in 1901 as a trading post and community hall.
 It was built by Frank Stranahan, a businessman who is considered to be the founder of Fort Lauderdale.

 The house later became the Stranahans’ private residence.
 You can learn more about the family on the compulsory guided tour through the small museum.
-Don’t forget to take pictures of the house’s stunning riverfront location!
+Plus, the house itself is pretty picturesque!

 It’s hard not to love an antique car and there’s plenty of that sentiment going around at the Antique Car Museum.

 The museum focuses on cars produced by the Packard Motor Company and is designed to resemble a Packard showroom — there are over 20 pre-war models.

 There’s also a gallery devoted to individual car parts like gear shifters and hood ornaments.
 This exhibition is an eye-opening introduction to the ways in which technology has changed and consumer tastes have shifted.